-The combined receipt of the old-age pension with the work injury permanent disability pension is allowed.
+The combined receipt of the old-age pension and the work injury permanent disability pension is allowed.

-Old-age allowance: A lump sum is paid equal to the insured's average monthly earnings in the last 3 or 5 years (whichever is higher) times the number of years of coverage.
+Old-age allowance: A lump sum is paid equal to the insured's average monthly earnings in the last 3 or 5 years (whichever amount is greater) multiplied by the number of years of coverage.

-Benefit adjustment: Benefits are adjusted for changes in the national average wage, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted according to changes in the national average wage, depending on the financial resources of the system.
 (The last adjustment was made in 1994.)